Sassen, Germany: History

 In feudal times, which ended in 1794 with the French occupation, Sassen belonged to the Electoral-Cologne Amt of Nürburg.
 Under Prussian administration, it was a municipality in the Bürgermeisterei (“Mayoralty”) of Kelberg in the Adenau district.
 In the course of administrative restructuring in Rhineland-Palatinate in 1970, the municipality, along with the others in the Amt of Kelberg, was assigned to the Daun district, which has since been given the name Vulkaneifel.

 Below the village once lay a farm, which may have been the “seed” for the first settlement in what is now the municipality.
 The oldest houses are all bungalows built out of Rhenish brick (an air-dried brick made of 9 parts pumice to 1 part lime) and simple woodwork.
 The front door opens straight into the kitchen.
 Above the stove was the smoke hood for smoking meat.

 Sassen was once held by the Counts of Nürburg.
 The court was in Ülmen.
 Tithes were paid to the castle there and to Nürburg.
 On the Hohe Acht, a height near the village (not the like-named mountain), lay two fields, one named Zehntanwand and the other Freianwand, references to paying tithes (Zehnten – frei means “free”).

 At the south end of the village stands a small chapel, which features Stations of the Cross.
 It was built in 1807, a date engraved above the door.

-The village's great age makes itself known in the many legends told hereabouts.
-One tells of a time in the Thirty Years' War when the Swedes plundered the village.
-On the nearby Hochkelberg once stood, supposedly, a castle of the Knights Templar, and people speak of a treasure that is supposed to be hidden there.

 Ecclesiastically, Sassen once belonged to the parish of Ürsfeld, but since 1809 it has belonged to the parish of Üß.